mjordan/islandora_workbench/README.md

  - field_tags: 231|257
 ```

-These templates are added to your input CSV only if a column with the field name is not already in the CSV.
-The field template values are structured the same as if they were present in the CSV, and are validated against Drupal's configuration in the same way that fields present in your CSV are.
+These templates are in fact added to your input CSV file before it is used to create (or update) Drupal nodes.
+However, if a column with the field name is present in the CSV file, Workbench ignores the template and uses the existing CSV values.
+Values in CSV field template values are structured the same as values in your CSV, and are validated against Drupal's configuration in the same way that fields present in your CSV are.

 ## Setting media types